Katrin-Drys/WP8_programming/docs/source/index.rst

 Welcome to the programming part of WP8!
 ===================================

-This script will guide you in programming your own Molecular Dynamics (MD) simulation.
+This script will walk you through programming your own program to run a Molecular dynamics (MD) simulation.

+Have fun!

 .. toctree::
    :maxdepth: 3